JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 The result should then be displayed as:

 {% highlight bash %}
+Release "workerservicewithhealthchecks" has been upgraded.
+Happy Helming!
-NAME: workerservice
+NAME: workerservicewithhealthchecks
-LAST DEPLOYED: Wed Nov 13 18:37:20 2019
+LAST DEPLOYED: Wed Nov 20 08:08:55 2019
 NAMESPACE: default
 STATUS: deployed
-REVISION: 1
+REVISION: 5
-TEST SUITE: None
+NOTES:
+For testing purposes, you can now create a proxy on your local machine to access the service.
+Run these commands and then navigate to http://127.0.0.1:8080/health to view the health status endpoint

+export POD_NAME=$(kubectl get pods --namespace default -l "app.kubernetes.io/name=workerservicewithhealthchecks,app.kubernetes.io/instance=workerservicewithhealthchecks" -o jsonpath="{.items[0].metadata.name}") kubectl --namespace default port-forward $POD_NAME 8080:80
 {% endhighlight %}

 If you later on want to make an upgrade to your code you'll need to go through the following steps: